-Individual art rugs cost £400 per square metre, delivered to your door.
+Individual rugs cost £550 per square metre, delivered free in the UK.

 The full price list is available as a pdf – see Price List

-Our art rugs are all designs of the Pip Benveniste (1921-2010), described in Resurgence Magazine as “the unusual artist who has sought all her life to discover that anonymous but expressive ‘signature’ of cycles”.
-The Guardian wrote that while the ‘legitimacy of abstract art’ was a heated debate for critics and artists, it was ‘not an issue for Benveniste, who took the view that colours float, move and breathe, and her abstractions are landscaped-based just as the work of the St Ives painters (in Cornwall) was, though she claimed no adherence to them.’
+Our art rugs are all designs of Pip Benveniste (1921-2010).
+The Guardian said of her paintings that the ‘… colours float, move and breathe, and her abstractions are landscaped-based just as the work of the St Ives painters (in Cornwall) was, though she claimed no adherence to them.’